 - and an explanation of how it works

-- and what you can gain by practicing it regularly
+- and what you can gain by practising it regularly

 After that I’ll guide you through the exercise itself.